Fedayo/Retail-Store-Sales-Dashboard-Project/README.md

 - `quantity`: The number of units sold.
 - `unit price`: The price per unit of the product.
 - `total sales`: The total sales amount, calculated as `quantity * unit price`.

+## Tools and Technologies Used
+- **Excel**: Data exploration, cleaning, and initial analysis.
+- **SQL**: Data extraction, cleaning, and analysis using complex queries.
+- **Power BI**: Data visualization and dashboard creation for interactive insights.
+- **GitHub**: Version control and project documentation.

 ## Objectives
 1. Provide an overview of total sales and monthly trends.